 Plan your food for the week

-To make things easier for myself, I also only cook three meals and one breakfast for the whole week.
-I double each meal I make and we usually eat leftovers for lunch.
-I usually pick one meal for myself, one meal I know my kids will eat, and one meal I know my husband will eat.
+To make things easier for yourself, you can try cooking three meals and one breakfast for the whole week.
+Double each meal and eat leftovers for lunch.

 This way everyone has something they like to eat, and no one complains.
-This is one of the secret benefits I didn’t anticipate, but is sooooo worth it!
+This cut down on mealtime drama by a lot!